rodrigoaraujo9/stateful-lambda-interpreter/README.md

 <div align="center">
   <h3 align="center">lambda-calculus</h3>
   <p align="center">
-    A lambda calculus interpreter, compiler, and SECD virtual machine in Haskell.
+    A collection of lambda calculus interpreters and compilers to SECD and Extended SKI in Haskell.
   </p>
 </div>

 ## About

-This project was developed for a programming languages course and explores multiple ways of executing the same lambda calculus language inside a single codebase.
+This project was developed for a programming languages course and explores programming languages, diving into multiple strategies for evaluation and intermediary code representations.

-The goal was not only to evaluate expressions, but to understand how different semantic models relate to each other in practice: direct substitution, closure-based evaluation, continuation-passing style, and finally compilation into an abstract machine.
+The goal was not only to evaluate expressions, but to understand how different semantic models relate to each other in practice: direct substitution, closure-based evaluation, continuation-passing style, compilation into an abstract machine and graph based reduction.

-The parsing infrastructure and abstract syntax tree were provided in class, while the interpreters, compiler, runtime machine, and test suite were implemented independently.
+The abstract syntax tree for the fun languages was provided in class, while the interpreters, compilers, the lexer and the parser were implemented independently.

 The language currently supports: